Centers for Disease Control and Prevention in the Central Asia Region (CDC/CAR)

 FAX: (998-71) 120-7904

 The Consular Section provides American citizen services for Americans living in Kazakhstan.
 Those services include passport renewals and the issuance of consular reports of birth abroad, among other services.
 The section also issues non-immigrant visas to travelers to the United States.
 The Embassy Branch Office in Almaty issues immigrant visas as well.
 For more information on our consular services, please visit the consular pages on our web site or click here.

-Defense Attache: COL David Wiseman
+Defense Attache: COL Bill Saba

 The Defense Attache’s Office works with its colleagues in the Kazakhstani Ministry of Defense to build closer cooperation on issues of regional security and defense modernization and training.